-In light of this, Tennent Brown is currently designing a side chapel off the existing 1980’s chapel, to be her final resting place and as a space for pilgrims to reflect on Aubert’s life and their own spirituality.
+In light of this, Tennent Brown has designed a side chapel off the existing 1980’s chapel, to be her final resting place and as a space for pilgrims to reflect on Suzanne Aubert’s life and their own spirituality.

-Alongside the chapel development, as part of the overall master plan for the mission, Tennent Brown are developing new housing for the sisters, creating a central garden court with shared and single units clustered around .
+Alongside the chapel development, as part of the overall master plan for the mission, Tennent Brown have developed new housing for the sisters, creating a central garden court with shared and single units clustered around .